Code-Moss/I-Heart-New-Vegas-Mossy-Cut/SETUP.md

 ```
 C:\Games\Fallout New Vegas
 ```
-Additional, you will need a folder where to install our mod manager and keep your mods.
+Additionaly, you will need a folder where to install our mod manager and keep your mods.
 The following path will be used for this guide:
 ```
 C:\Mods
 ```